jvns/talks/cusec2014/slides.md

 + People will think you're a badass
 + You'll become a better programmer

+# Usual strategies

+* Read LKML
+* Submit patches
+* Linus yells at you for being dumb
+* Cry

+# Our strategies

+1. Read some kernel code!
+1. Write a kernel module!
+1. Write your own operating system
+1. Do an internship

 # 3. Strategies for getting started

 # Strategy 1: <br> Read some <br> kernel code